Guidelines for media accreditation

-The Ministry of Foreign Affairs is tasked with facilitation / coordination of visits to Sri Lanka by all foreign media personnel, as required, according to the guidelines stipulated below:
+The Ministry of Foreign Relations is tasked with facilitation / coordination of visits to Sri Lanka by all foreign media personnel, as required, according to the guidelines stipulated below:

 All Media are free to visit Sri Lanka for Journalist Purposes and may obtain Journalist Visa upon application from the closest Sri Lanka Embassy/High Commission/Consulate prior to their arrival in Colombo.
 No prior approval of Visa is required.
 [SL Missions / Posts are directed to Ministry Circular 10 of 15 January 2015, in this regard].
 Please note, this is applicable for Journalists from News Media / Print media, that are doing news coverage, human interest news pieces, editorials etc. (Please see section below – “News and Current Affairs“)

 For media that intend to film documentaries / films, they are required to fill out application forms from the National Film Corporation (NFC)- please see section below for “Filming Documentaries / Feature Films”.

 All foreign media personnel visiting Sri Lanka are required to obtain Media Accreditation from the Department of Government Information, issued upon the recommendation by the Ministry of Foreign Relations .
 All visiting media, upon their arrival in the country, are requested to contact the Public Diplomacy Division of the Ministry of Foreign Relations in Colombo to obtain the recommendation letter.
 The Recommendation letter is submitted to the Department of Government Information along with a duly filled “Press Accreditation Form: Visiting Journalist” for the issue of a Temporary Media pass.